Logos Ascension · Chapter 5

 "Grounding.
 Your body is learning to discharge what it can't process.
 The rock takes it.
 Stone is good — old, stable, real.
 It absorbs the overflow without distortion.
 Sand is less stable.
 Water doesn't hold.
 Wood depends on the wood.
 Standing on a living tree's root system is better than standing on a plank floor."

-He was teaching Kael the physics of a faculty that had no physics.
-Or rather — it had physics, just not the kind that anyone in Veldrath had a language for.
-Kael listened and felt the information enter through his feet as much as his ears — the rock conducting something that was not electricity and not heat and not any force he had a name for, but that his body recognized the way it recognized cold or hunger.
-Viscerally.
+He was teaching Kael the physics of something no one in Veldrath had language for.
+Kael felt the lesson enter through his feet as much as his ears — the rock conducting something that was not electricity, not heat, not any force he could name, but something his body recognized the way it recognized cold or hunger.
 Below language.
+Fully real.

 "How long before I can control this?"
 Kael asked.